atostivint/esop/faq.md

 *If you are not familiar with Stock Option plans in general, a stock option gives you the opportunity, but not the obligation, to purchase a specific number of shares of your company’s stock at a specific price for a specific period of time*

+## IMPORTANT
+***This FAQ is a non-binding summary for convenience purposes only and the terms governing the options are included only in the Option Plan and Option Agreement (the "Governing Documents") which you advise our employees to review.
+In case of any contradiction between the Governing Documents and anything in the FAQ, the Governing Documents shall prevail.***

 ### The ESOP is different from other plans I had in the past and I am curious why?
 In general, what we had in mind when we worked this plan is to create a wealth opportunity for our employees.